BharathSubu/flight_booking/README.md

 - [x] **Add Flights into the database**
 - [x] **Remove Flights from Databse**
 - [x] **View all Booking made by user and also cancel them**

+### System Feature

+- [x] **Implemented my own Load balancer to distribute api requests to two instance of api server running at port 2000 and 2001**
+- [x] **Implementation of authorization middleware in Node Js for both user and admin for specific endpoints**
+- [x] **Containerized application allowing us to create multiple instance of the server by doing very little changes in docker-compose.yaml file**
+- [x] **Highly Scalable and faster database**

 ## Technologies Used